DrewCording/TenTalkBot/README.md

 	stop.sh - Stops bots individually or all at once restart.sh - Restarts bots individually or all at once

-CC Clone
+CCBot

-	cc_to_disc.py - Reads cc messages from latest.log and sends them to Discord on specified channel disc_to_cc.py - Reads discord messages from specified channel and sends them to CC
+	cc_to_disc.py - Reads cc messages from latest.log and sends them to Discord on specified channel Supports @discord name@ pings
+		Supports #discord channel# pings
+	disc_to_cc.py - Reads discord messages from specified channel and sends them to CC
 		NOTE: Autotypers are bannable.
-Use at your own risk keep_alive.py - Prevents bot from being logged out and auto re-logs after 6 hour log
+Use at your own risk Supports @discord-user conversion to name in cc Supports #discord-channel conversion to name in cc Supports :emote: conversion to name in cc keep_alive.py - Prevents bot from being logged out and auto re-logs after 6 hour log
 		NOTE: Autoclickers are bannable.
 Use at your own risk Note that there is no support to relog after the weekly update.
-You must manually restart Runelite mention.py - Turns @user@ into a proper Discord mention logger.py - Logs all messages sent to the CC Clone bot with Discord ID Prevents people impersonating others to get them banned
+You must manually restart Runelite mention.py - Turns @user@ into a proper Discord mention ccbot_logger.py - Logs all messages sent to the CC Clone bot with Discord ID Prevents people impersonating others nefariously
+	ccbot_commands.py - Allows !commands to be used in CC ccbot_commands.cfg - Allows controlling which commands will work in CC

 Discord commands

 	!hello - Hello!
-Use this to confirm the bot is connected to the server !stats <rsn> - Shows stats for a specified RSN.
-Use quotes if RSN contains spaces "Eg RSN" !move <#Channel> <message ids> - Moves the specified message IDs to the #Channel specified !giverank <@User> <RSN> - In development
+Use this to confirm the bot is connected to the server Supports CCBot use
+	!stats <rsn> - Shows stats for a specified RSN.
+Use quotes if RSN contains spaces "Eg RSN" !move <#Channel> <message ids> - Moves the specified message IDs to the #Channel specified Requires manage_messages permissions
+	!giverank <@User> <RSN> - In development
 	!rankdown.py <@User> - In development
 	!rankup.py <@User> - In development
+	!sotw - shows a predefined message in sotw.msg Supports CCBot use

 ===== Setup Instructions =====